 - Yes.
 Leveraging percentiles to represent one’s rank within a dataset is common.
 However, the means for which they are ranked, in our case that is the expected usage, is highly proprietary to Measurabl.

 What is the difference between Measurabl’s ‘Peer Benchmark’ and Cohort Insights?

 - Peer Benchmark was Measurabl’s previous method of comparing your portfolio and buildings to others.
-The Measurabl Peer Benchmark will be removed from the application in early Q1 and replaced with Cohort Insights.
+The Measurabl Peer Benchmark is no longer an active feature, and was fully replaced with Cohort Insights.
 Cohort insights has an improved, more transparent methodology and a customizable approach to benchmarking buildings.
 From a technical standpoint:

 - The Machine Learning models are different - Cohort Insights is better aligned with the vision of a fair efficiency baseline.

 - Data outliers are excluded from the training data for Cohort tInsights whereas outliers were included in the training data for the Peer Benchmark.

 - Cohort Insights also now only uses data points with full data coverage to train on.
 The Peer Benchmark trained on partial data.

 - Expected usages are calculated at the space-level for energy and carbon metrics whereas the Peer Benchmark looked at building-level expected usages for the energy and carbon metrics.

 Why is it that when I select “Last 12 Months” as my time period, the date range is the last 12 months starting two months ago?